PACKING FOR A SAFARI: THE ESSENTIALS

 A warm hoodie or fleece

 It can get really chilly during the mornings and evenings.
-Most safaris take places during the early hours of the morning or right before sunrise because it's when the animals are most active, so a hoodie is a must!
+Most safaris take place during the early hours of the morning or right before sunrise because it's when the animals are most active, so a hoodie is a must!

 2 pairs of pants